 If you stay in the very center, you can explore walking, it’s not that big.
 To get into the suburbs, to the beaches, or to Trsat, there is a comprehensive public transportation system.
 On this page, you’ll find a system map and all info regarding fares, schedules, and more.

 Best Place to Sleep

-If I had to give a prize for the nicest Apartman on my trip, Jasmin* in Rijeka would get it.
+If I had to give a prize to the nicest Apartman on my trip, Jasmin* in Rijeka would get it.
 Albeit, I didn’t get the name since I was greeted by a bear of a young man who had just finished cleaning the place.

 The place is located right on the Korzo.
-Obviously, this is great since you are a stone throw away from each and every place of interest.
+Obviously, this is great since you are a stone’s throw away from each and every place of interest.
 Don’t you worry ’bout the noise at night.
 Rijeka is not that much of a wild party hell.
 You’ll be able to sleep with the window open although it’s facing the street.

 30 Korzo 2 kat